An interview with Emile Baccaini, Business Development Manager at CodeControl

 What can I do to avoid failed cooperation?

-Emile, what would you say is the most common reason for failure of a collaboration between client and developer?
+Emile, what would you say is the most common reason for a failed collaboration between client and developer?

-Another reason is the challenge.
-A developer usually decides to work freelance because he wants a challenge and doesn’t want to worry about the constant maintenance of a single product.
-If it turns out after a certain amount of time on a project that the learning process and the challenges are not big enough, the developer may jump off the project.
+Another reason is the lack of challenge.
+A developer usually decides to work freelance because they want a challenge and don’t want to worry about the constant maintenance of a single product.
+If after a while, the learning process and the challenges are not big enough, the developer may want to leave the project.

 Even if the expectations and demands of the project are well defined in advance, problems can sometimes arise.
 To avoid that, you could start with a small test project.
 If you couldn’t assess the quality of the developer properly in the interview, or if for some other reason you’re unsure whether the collaboration will work, smaller test projects are an excellent way to test a developer.

 The testing period can be a few days or a few weeks, depending on which small project is available.
 During this period, you can gather feedback from team members and managers who are working with the new developer and also ask an existing developer at the company to keep an eye on the newcomer.
 If the collaboration fails, you haven’t wasted too much time, and if things go well, you can hire the developer for larger projects.